 Members of the sign committee are primarily responsible for oversite of the park and trails sign program, purchasing of signs, and the maintenance of this guide.
-Other staff involved in the program includes the executive director, deputy executive director, superintendent of park services, fleet/shop manager, facilities manager, development manager, project managers, and manager of communications and community relations.
+Other staff involved in the program includes the executive director, planning and development director, park services director, fleet manager, facilities manager, project managers, and director of community engagement.
 This sign guide is reviewed and updated every three years or as needed.